openstack-archive/cookbook-openstack-integration-test/README.md

 Requirements
 ============

-Chef 11 or higher required (for Chef environment use).
+- Chef 12 or higher
+- chefdk 0.9.0 or higher for testing

 Cookbooks
 ---------